 Family-friendly organisations do not just offer flexi-time and childcare schemes; they invest in their working mothers to enhance performance and progression, promote inclusion and reduce their gender pay gap.
 Diverse group coaching of working mothers can achieve this and I offer this service through my bespoke programme Revive and Thrive Together.

-Contact me directly at firstname.lastname@example.org if you would like to learn more about Revive and Thrive Together.
+Contact me directly at firstname.lastname@example.org if you would like to learn more about the ‘taster’ workshop or the full Revive and Thrive Together programme.

 Well-being in the workplace

 As a former GP I am passionate about creating a healthy workplace culture for both men and women.
 By working with you to understand your needs and desires for individual employees and your organisation as a whole, I can design and deliver bespoke services to improve employee well-being and workplace culture.
 These services may include talks, workshops and/or coaching.

 My holistic approach to well-being addresses mindset and performance by exploring leadership behaviours.
 These behaviours are relevant to everyone – not just those in leadership roles.
 Employees are leaders of their own lives and by developing their leadership behaviours they can improve their confidence, well-being and engagement.
 Collectively, this enhances the resilience of your organisation in terms of its culture, reputation, employee retention and productivity.

 Contact me directly at email@example.com if you would like to learn more about how I can help you create a culture of well-being in the workplace.